danielcreid/danielcreid.github.io/_posts/2015-8-06-making-the-switch-from-icon-font-to-svg.md

 For the first time in a very long time, I had some free time **at work**.
 Crazy, I know.

 It’s almost never a dull moment while working for a software company.
-My day is usually choked full of meetings, administrative work, peer mentoring, designing interfaces, firefighting, creating prototypes, coding things, etc., but this one fateful day I actually had some time to kill.
+My day is usually chocked full of meetings, administrative work, peer mentoring, designing interfaces, firefighting, creating prototypes, coding things, etc., but this one fateful day I actually had some time to kill.
 Finally, a rare opportunity to do some self-imposed, innovative work _while at work!_

 ##What was I going to do?
 I’ve been wanting to improve our icon situation for a while now and convert our icon font to SVG.
 We chose to use an icon font because we had to support IE8—<a href="http://caniuse.com/#search=svg">SVG just wasn’t an option</a>.
 My fellow designer, <a href="https://twitter.com/elena_scherer">Elena Scherer</a>, lovingly crafted our current icon set and it sadly fell prey to some implementation limitations (namely anti-aliasing).
 Implementing her awesome work via icon font definitely didn’t do it justice.